About the course

-- Book club – trainees will each be given a different book at the start of placement.
-Their challenge is to read them all before the end of the year!
+- Book club – we have our own little SCITT library.
+Your challenge is to read all the books before the end of the year!

 - Reading time – to read your Book Club book, research for your PGCE assignments or another topic of interest to you.

-- Subject knowledge development – during the year, subject specialists from our partner schools will come in to deliver specific training in subject groups.
+- Curriculum and Subject Knowledge Development Sessions – during the year, subject/primary specialists from our partner schools will come in to deliver specific training in subject/primary groups.

 - Portfolio and Final Assessment support – trainees will receive guidance and support to develop their evidence base showing they have met the Teachers’ Standards.

-Assessment for this course is through school experience (placements), a reflective portfolio containing evidence bundles, placement reports and a Final Assessment presentation and interview.
+Assessment for this course is through school experience (placements), a Reflective Portfolio containing evidence bundles, placement reports and a Final Assessment presentation.

-Our next Programme will start in the first week of September 2019 and finish during the last week in June 2020 for those trainees that meet the Teachers’ Standards.
+The next full and part-time programmes will start in September 2020 and finish in the last week of June 2021 (full-time) or sometime in 2022 (part-time, dependent on timetable) for those trainees that meet the Teachers’ Standards.